WhatsApp New Privacy Policy Controversy in India: Key Points and FAQs

 It has been more than a quarter since WhatsApp’s new privacy policy came into effect in India, and it remains a controversial topic.
-The new WhatsApp privacy policy has been criticised by many for its data collection and sharing practices.
-Also Read: Indian Government asks WhatsApp to review its proposed privacy policy changes
+The new WhatsApp privacy policy has been criticized by many for its data collection and sharing practices.
+Also Read: WhatsApp gets “Log Out” feature for iOS

 Here is a summary of the key points of the new privacy policy and some frequently asked questions: